Qburch/MakaiProject/README.md

 // Two images (edit profile, security)

 In addition, I built an insurance option into the checkout flow, allowing customers to select whether they want their rental to be covered by insurance for an additional fee.

-// (Insurance option if still can find on the website)

 The application contains many features for the administrators and project owners to explore.
 As such, I was responsible for creating the API endpoints to handle retrieving specified business statistatics realated to user and revenue growth.

 • Debug functional and logic errors during end-to-end testing with Chrome Devtools.